An Empirical Study of Quantum Dynamics as a Ground State Problem with Neural Quantum States

 \section{Optimisation of neural quantum states}

-Both VMC and NQS training have hyper-parameters that dictate the behaviour of the variational energy optimisation.
-Since the aim of this study is to train NQSs in the VMC setup with the greatest possible quality, we adopt a fruitful machine learning strategy that targets the best set of hyper-parameters, namely hyper-parameter tuning.
-Hyper-parameter tuning is a difficult meta-optimisation task that, in our case, thrives to answer the questions: what does the training algorithm look like, and what is neural quantum state architecture that produce the lowest variational energy?
+Both VMC and NQS training have hyperparameters that dictate the behaviour of the variational energy optimisation.
+Since the aim of this study is to train NQSs in the VMC setup with the greatest possible quality, we adopt a fruitful machine learning strategy that targets the best set of hyperparameters, namely hyperparameter tuning.
+Hyperparameter tuning is a difficult meta-optimisation task that, in our case, thrives to answer the questions: what is the best structure of the training algorithm, and what is the NQS architecture that produces the lowest variational energy?

-Let us start by stating the hyper-parameters for VMC.
+Let us start by stating the hyperparameters for VMC.
 The two main components of VMC are the sampler and the optimiser.
-The sampler dictates how the sample $\mathcal{M}$ of~\cref{eq:VariationalEnergy} is built, and the optimiser is a rule for updating the parameters $\vb*{\theta}$ of the NQS.
+The sampler dictates how the sample $\mathcal{M}$ of~\cref{eq:VariationalEnergy} is built, and the optimiser is a rule for updating the parameters $\vec{\theta}$ of the NQS.

 In the NQS literature, it is common to find that stochastic reconfiguration (SR)~\citep{sorella2007weak} is used in combination with stochastic gradient descent (SGD) as an optimiser.
 SR takes into account the geometry of the variational energy landscape to update parameters in the directions that yield maximum descent.
 However, we experimented on optimisation instances that used the RBM NQS (\cref{eq:RBM}) with different numbers of hidden neurons using both SR+SGD and AdamW~\citep{adamw} and found no significant difference in performance.
 On the contrary, AdamW was faster, which is why we chose it as the optimisation method for all of the experiments shown in the main text.
-We consider its learning rate as the sole hyper-parameter of the optimiser.
-Regarding the sampler, we consider the number of parallel Markov chains and the number of total samples as its two hyper-parameters.
-In the case of an autoregressive NQS, no Markov chains are considered, and the sampler only has the number of total samples hyper-parameter.
+We consider its learning rate as the sole hyperparameter of the optimiser.
+Regarding the sampler, we consider the number of parallel Markov chains and the number of total samples as its two hyperparameters.
+In the case of an autoregressive NQS, no Markov chains are considered, and the sampler only has the number of total samples hyperparameter.